 Women of Aviation Worldwide

-The week of March 6-12, 2017 was internationally designated as “Women of Aviation Worldwide Week”.
-One of the more active women’s aviation organizations – Women in Aviation International hosted their annual convention in Lake Buena Vista, Florida, March 2-4, 2017.
+One week last March was internationally designated as “Women of Aviation Worldwide Week”.
+One of the more active women’s aviation organizations – Women in Aviation International hosted their annual convention last March as well.
 If you are a woman who has been dreaming of becoming a civilian or military pilot, astronaut, instructor, aircraft mechanic, air traffic controller, airport manager or any other active, successful person in aviation, now might be a good time to launch your journey towards your goals.
 Women have been successfully proving themselves in all areas of aviation, and there are some great opportunities out there waiting for you.

 Another woman who worked at our school as a flight dispatcher, got her private pilot, instrument rating and multiengine rating before going through training with the FAA and then becoming one of the best air traffic controllers we have ever had at PDK airport.
 A few years ago a French woman who held a Private Pilot certificate and was a paraplegic, visited Atlanta for a month and took some of the flight training towards her Instrument rating with me.
 We used the airplane I had modified for wheelchair students.
 She then returned to France and completed her commercial pilot training.
 She now has a job flying herself over the forests in France to spot fires for their forestry ministry.
 She was an excellent and inspiring student to work with.